This is the second installment of our five-part series called Labels 101: Five Key Elements of Effective Labels.

 When used with the right substrate, a tamper-evident adhesive reveals attempts to remove the label by shredding or revealing a hidden security message such as “void” in the adhesive.
 Tamper-evident labels are often used for retail pricing, pharmaceuticals, warranties and other applications where it’s crucial to deter the removal of the label.

-Shipping and storage
+Shipping and storage of adhesives

 Shipment and storage are also critical components of label performance.
 To avoid oozing, labels with thick adhesives should not be stacked high enough to create excessive pressure during shipping and storage.
 Because of their short shelf life, it’s best to keep a low inventory of labels with a thick adhesive.
 High heat can also adversely affect adhesive.
 It can soften adhesive and create oozing and often requires special handling in hot climates or during the summer months.